Asset Protection & Medicaid Planning Experts!

 Free Planning Guide for Caregivers | Contact Us

-Grand Rapids Wills
+Grand Rapids Medicaid

 A trust allows a trustee to "hold" assets for a beneficiary and often dictates how assets are passed on to beneficiaries in the future.
 Typically, beneficiaries can access these assets more quickly than they can with a will since trusts generally avoid probate.
 Also, irrevocable trusts aren’t usually considered as an aspect of a taxable estate, which is definitely a benefit for your beneficiaries.